 Today is the second day of the thirteenth Workshop on Security and Human Behavior.
 It’s being hosted by the University of Cambridge, which in today’s world means we’re all meeting on Zoom.

 SHB is a small, annual, invitational workshop of people studying various aspects of the human side of security, organized each year by Alessandro Acquisti, Ross Anderson, and myself.
-The 50 or so people in the room include psychologists, economists, computer security researchers, sociologists, political scientists, criminologists, neuroscientists, designers, lawyers, philosophers, anthropologists, business school professors, and a smattering of others.
+The forty or so attendees include psychologists, economists, computer security researchers, sociologists, political scientists, criminologists, neuroscientists, designers, lawyers, philosophers, anthropologists, business school professors, and a smattering of others.
 It’s not just an interdisciplinary event; most of the people here are individually interdisciplinary.

 I invariably find this to be the most intellectually stimulating two days of my professional year.
 It influences my thinking in many different, and sometimes surprising, ways.

-Here are my posts on the first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth, and eleventh SHB workshops.
+Here are my posts on the first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth, eleventh, and twelfth SHB workshops.
 Follow those links to find summaries, papers, and occasionally audio recordings of the various workshops.
 Ross also maintains a good webpage of psychology and security resources.